 How automation enables advisors to focus on client value, not admin

-Take a look at the opportunities and challenges currently faced by wealth management firms based on new data collected by Backbase within the wealth sector.
+Take a look at the opportunities and challenges currently faced by wealth management firms based on new data we've collected within the wealth sector.

 Senior Field Marketing Manager UKI and The Nordics

 To empower their advisors, wealth management firms must provide the necessary tools and systems to boost productivity and scalability.
-If they don’t, they risk getting left behind by more innovative rivals.
-Backbase can support this digital transformation, but before exploring our solution, let’s take a closer look at the ongoing opportunity and some of the challenges currently faced by firms based on feedback we’ve collected from our clients in the wealth sector.
+If they don’t, they risk getting left behind by their more innovative rivals.
+We can support this digital transformation, but before exploring our solution, let’s take a closer look at the ongoing opportunity and some of the challenges firms currently face, based on feedback we’ve collected from our clients in the wealth sector.

 The great wealth transfer

-This shift presents wealth managers with what is a once-in-a-generation opportunity.
-And market share is up for grabs- further research by Greenwich Associates shows that two in five clients are actively looking for a new advisor.
-But there’s a caveat- only those in a position to build relationships in the right way will benefit.
+This shift presents wealth managers with a once-in-a-generation opportunity.
+And market share is up for grabs — further research by Greenwich Associates shows that two in five clients are actively looking for a new advisor.
+But there’s a caveat — the only ones who will benefit are those in a position to build relationships in the right way.

-It’s easy to assume younger, tech-savvy clients favor digital channels when interacting with advisors, but that isn’t always the case.
-According to consultancy Bain and Company, Gen X and Millennials want to deal with an advisor when making a difficult decision.
+It’s easy to assume younger, tech-savvy clients favor digital channels when interacting with their advisors, but that isn’t always the case.
+According to Bain and Company, Gen X and Millennials want to deal with an advisor when making a difficult financial decision.

 The transition to a hybrid model has already begun.
 Wealth managers offering a mix of digital and human channels are winning, achieving a Net Promoter Score of 64 compared with 52 for firms sticking with the human-only model and 45 for those focusing on purely digital channels.